 Rollbacks must be requested via support ticket and can only be requested by the estate owner or estate manager.

 Generally, regions can be rolled back a maximum of 72 hours before the original event; please be aware that we cannot roll back indefinitely.
-The longer you wait before requesting the rollback, the greater the chance that we will be unable to help you, so do make the request as soon as the problem occurs.
+The longer you wait before requesting the rollback, the greater the chance that we will be unable to help you, so please make the request as soon as the problem occurs.

 - What has happened.